askarkg12/w2v-to-attention/w2v-1/script.md

+1. Machine learning is at the center of the world currently, especially LLMs based on transformers.
+But what exactly are transformers?
+You may or may not already have an indepth knowledge of what happens inside the black box.

+2. I recommend a video by 3Blue1Brown, which I think does a great job at explaining the internal mechanics behind transformers.

+3. I want to offer yet another perspective on the topic, one that I find more intuitive.
+I will try to avoid using non-mathematical concepts to derive the same results.
+However, I will likely use the non-mathematical concepts to explain the intuition behind the topic.

-I would like to offer a perspective into machine learning that I find intuitive.
-Background in maths, machine learning, etc. is going to help you understand me, but my hope is to make this video intuitive enough for anyone to be able to follow.
+4. Background in maths, machine learning and related fields will help you follow along and understand.
+However, I hope to make this video intuitive enough for anyone to be able to follow.

-I would like to cover the intuitive logic that goes behind transformers, covering a possible way one can derive and arrive to the same conclusion as KV matix multiplicatoins in transformers.
+5. I would like to cover the intuitive logic that goes behind transformers, covering a possible way one can derive and arrive to the same conclusion as KV matix multiplicatoins in transformers.

-I will first cover word2vec, moving on to BERT and then to transformers.
+6. I will first cover word2vec, moving on to BERT and then to transformers.

 I would like to preface everything with a mention of a few important things:
 - We have the advantage of hindsight when deriving things, and thus all the suggestions I make will feel very convenient.